bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.3.1

+Replaced .serialize with .val on line 169 and added the line directly below, which encodes the string in UTF-8.
+This should solve special character issues with international addresses.

 ### Version 1.3

 Added directions links to left column location list and HTML5 geolocation API option.
 Also did a little cleanup.